 Atlanta Daily World.
 “Boycott of South Carolina Urged.”
 July 18, 1999.

 Davenport, Jim.
-“Protest of Confederate Flag in South Carolina.” _Los Angeles Sentine_l, January 20, 2000.
+“Protest of Confederate Flag in South Carolina.”
+Los Angeles Sentinel, January 20, 2000.

 Hettena, Seth.
 “NAACP Board Votes to Boycott South Carolina.”
 Winston-Salem Chronicle, October 21, 1999.